Jump to content

 About the CAI

-Thank you for visiting our newly designed and updated site.
+Thank you for visiting our website.

 It is my great pleasure to extend a warm welcome to you on behalf of the Consumers’ Association of Ireland (CAI).
 I sincerely hope that you benefit from your visit and from the services and links that the site has to offer.

-By way of introduction let me state that the Consumers’ Association is Ireland’s independent, self-funded and non-profit organisation, founded in 1966.
+By way of introduction, let me state that the Consumers’ Association is Ireland’s independent, self-funded and non-profit organisation, founded in 1966.

 Its members are ordinary consumers from areas spread right across the country who see the need for and who support such an organisation.

+To do that requires resources.
 We have long been calling for Government recognition of our crucial role through the provision of some essential core funding.
-That recognition did come in 2001 with the allowance of €63,000 (£50,000).

-However, that sum was then determined not to be core support but rather specifically project based.
-This had the effect of costing the CAI additional funds from depleting resources simply to see there projects to professional culmination.
+This had the effect of costing the CAI additional funds from depleting resources simply to see the projects to professional culmination.

-Take a look at the graph to the right to see just how poorly we compare to our EU colleagues where their efforts and funding difficulties are valued, acknowledged and encouraged and where independent consumer representation is supported!
+Take a look at the graph to the right to see just how poorly we compare to our EU colleagues where their efforts and exceptionally unique funding difficulties are valued, acknowledged and encouraged and where independent consumer representation is supported!

-We will prevail – of that there is no question – but, to grow is our goal and I hope that you will consider supporting and joining with us in order that we might go forward forcefully and grow quickly.
-Then we can benchmark and demand the better protection, the clearer transparency and the proper ethical standards – from a position of strength – supported by the majority of consumers – for the benefit of all consumers.
+The Consumers’ Association of Ireland will prevail – of that there is no question – but, to grow must be our goal and I hope that you will consider supporting and joining with us in order that we might go forward forcefully and grow quickly.
+Only then can we, independently, demand the better protection, the clearer transparency and the proper ethical standards – from a position of strength – supported by the majority of consumers, for the benefit of all consumers.

 Dermott Jewell